niketbhatt2002/SecureChat/README.md

-# 💬 JavaChat — Multi-Client Console Chat in Java
+# 💬 SecureChat — Multi-Client Console Chat in Java

 JavaChat is a terminal-based, multi-client chat system built using **Java Sockets**.
 It allows multiple clients to connect to a central server and communicate in real time via broadcast messages.